TheOttawaHospital/Public/README.md

 # Public
-Public repository for external access to no risk assets
+Public repository belonging to The Ottawa Hospital for external access to no risk assets